Hello and welcome!

 I think every parent should have a doula, and I’m not just saying that because I am one.
 But I had one myself when my children were born, so I know how brilliant doula support is.

-So what have got to offer you?
+So what have got to offer you as a Doula?

-Like a Sherpa or a mountain guide, I will be there every step of the way to guide you through the maze of options and choices, so you can make the decisions that are right for YOU.
+Like a Sherpa or a mountain guide, I am there every step of the way to guide you through the maze of options and choices, so you can make the decisions that are right for YOU.
 That’s right.
 I have no agenda (except making sure you have all the info to make a true informed decision).
 That is truly what makes a doula special-who else is going to listen to you in such an unbiased way?

 What I offer

-The cost for a birth doula package starts at £950, with flexible payment options available.
+The cost for a birth doula package starts at £1050, with flexible payment options available.

-Postnatal support £22 per hour
+Postnatal support £30 per hour

 Travel expenses 30p per mile over a 5 miles radius, or two taxi fares, to and from the birth.